 LIMUDIM EZRA TUITION

 Limudim will not turn any child away due to financial constraints, thanks in large part to generosity of the Horowitz/Weintraub Memorial Early Childhood Education Fund.
 Donate to the fund here.
-If you would like to speak to IKAR about your situation, please e-mail [email protected].
+If you would like to speak to IKAR about your situation, please e-mail [email protected].org.

 2020-2021 TUITION CREDIT

 We are offering a 25% credit for those who made tuition payments for the 2020-2021 Limudim year.
 Please contact Natasha Newman Tobin at [email protected] if you did not receive notification of your credit amount.

 For more information about Limudim contact: Rebecca Berger, Director of Education, [email protected].

 Judye Hendlish has been teaching at Day schools and Hebrew schools in the Jewish community in Los Angeles since 2011.
 She graduated from The University of the Arts in Philadelphia, earning her BFA in Illustration with a minor in photography.
 She taught at Hebrew schools and day schools on the East Coast for several years and then moved to Israel, where she worked as a graphic artist for four years.
 When she returned from Israel, she moved to California where she worked in both civil and criminal law.
 She retired from the L.A.
 District Attorney’s office to stay home and raise her children.
 When she decided to go back into the workforce, she knew she wanted to be a teacher.
 Judye was accepted into the DeLeT fellowship program at Hebrew Union College, earning her Jewish Day School Teaching Certificate and a multi subject credential.
 In her spare time, Judye enjoys spending time with her three children, baking, hiking, and swimming.